Labhraidh Loingseach: Labraid's horse's ears

 The story is told, similar to a legend of the Greek king Midas, that Labraid had horse's ears, something he tried to keep a secret.
 He had his hair cut once a year, and the barber, chosen by lot, would immediately be put to death.
 A widow, hearing that her only son had been chosen to cut the king's hair, begged the king not to kill him, and he agreed, so long as the barber kept his secret.
 The burden of the secret was so heavy that the barber fell ill.
 A druid advised him to go to a crossroads and tell his secret to the first tree he came to, and he would be relieved of his burden and be well again.
 He told the secret to a large willow.
 Soon after this, however, Craiftine broke his harp, and made a new one out of the very willow the barber had told his secret to.
 Whenever he played it, the harp sang "Labraid Lorc has horse's ears".
 Labraid repented of all the barbers he had put to death and admitted his secret.

 In the oral folklore surrounding St Brigid, there is a tale of a King of Leinster who always wore his hair long to hide his ears, which were those of an ass.
 The afflicted king sent word to St Brigid, who came to him and told him to sit in a chair and place his head in her lap.
 When she rubbed his ears, they immediately became short again.
 Although the Leinster king is not named, the details of the story share common themes with the story of Labraid Lorc.

+The Czech poem Král Lávra (King Lavra) by Karel Havlíček Borovský is inspired by this legend.